Monetary Damages For Breach Of Contract: Everything You Need to Know

 Punitive damages are another type of damages that can be awarded for a breach of contract.
 These damages will only be awarded if you can prove that the actions of the breaching party were fraudulent or malicious.
 Punitive damages are much different from monetary damages.
 Where the purpose of monetary damages is making up for a loss, punitive damages are used to punish someone who has committed a wrongdoing and are also meant as a warning for future wrongdoers.

 In some cases, both punitive and monetary damages can be awarded.

 If you need help pursuing monetary damages for breach of contract, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.